FRC1257/robotics-training/docs/frc/1-Basics/9-Drivetrain.md

         addRequirements(drivetrain);
     }
 ```
 Just like before, we initialize the subsystem object and suppliers with the passed in references.
 The functions passed in for the suppliers will be functions returning the respective joystick values.
-Finally, we call `addRequirements()` so that the `CommandScheduler` will know what subsystem is needed for this command.
+Finally, we call `addRequirements()` so that the command-based program architecture will know what subsystem is needed for this command.

 ### Functions
 ```java